Glossary

 - PVC

-PVC, or polyvinyl chloride, provides good resistance to numerous acids and alkalis, and is associated with good mechanical resistance where the gloves are lined with fabric.
-PVC does not contain allergens such as proteins or accelerators, and so is well-tolerated by users.
+<link typo3 glossary-faq>PVC, or polyvinyl chloride, provides good resistance to numerous acids and alkalis, and is associated with good mechanical resistance where the gloves are lined with fabric. <link typo3 glossary-faq>PVC does not contain allergens such as proteins or accelerators, and so is well-tolerated by users.

 PVC gloves are not recommended for situations where they may come into contact with chemical solvents (ketones, alkanes, etc.).
 Contact with these products leads to the extraction of the plasticisers, and, as a result, the glove stiffens.